shanroy1999/shanroy1999/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shanroy1999" alt="shanroy1999" /> </p>

-- <i class="fa-solid fa-graduation-cap"></i> First-year Graduate student currently pursuing a Master’s in Information Management at the University of Illinois Urbana-Champaign
+- First-year Graduate student currently pursuing a Master’s in Information Management at the University of Illinois Urbana-Champaign

 - 3 years of robust professional experience in the technical domain.